 - a return-to-work bonus, payable after an employee has returned to work following parental leave

-- the option of taking paid leave at half pay
+- taking paid leave at half pay

-In consultation with their employer, employees can choose to organise their paid parental leave in a way which best meets their financial and caring needs.
-Subject to the terms of employer-funded paid parental leave policies, employees can elect to receive paid parental leave from both government-funded and employer-funded schemes consecutively or concurrently.
+In consultation with their employer, employees can choose to organise their employer-funded paid parental leave in a way which best meets their financial and caring needs.
+Subject to the terms of employer-funded paid parental leave policies, employees can receive paid parental leave from both government-funded and employer-funded schemes consecutively or concurrently.

 When designing a parental leave scheme, employers should keep in mind that if they top-up an employee’s pay during a period of government-funded leave to the employee’s usual pay rate, the difference between the government-funded pay and the usual pay rate may be classed as paid leave under the FW Act.
 This means that other forms of leave, including annual and personal leave, will accrue on the portion of the payment that is employer-funded.